On a generalization of affinoid varieties: Introduction

-Then we introduce the ring of bornological overconvergent power-series $A \lt X \gt^\dagger$, and analogous results are proved.
-We underline that to correctly express the universal property characterising $A \lt X \gt^\dagger$ we introduce the notion of weakly power-bounded elements of a bornological algebra and $A \lt X \gt^\dagger$ will satisfy the same universal property of $A \lt X \gt$ providing to substitute the concept of power-bounded element with the concept of weakly power-bounded element.
-In this way we can state the universal property which characterize dagger algebras, and in particular the algebra of overconvergent analytic functions on the polydisk of polyradius $1$, in a more satisfying way than what is done in \cite{GK}, inserting it in the theory of complete bornological algebras.
-Moreover, if $A$ is a regular bornological algebra (definition \ref{defn_born_regular}) the weakly power-bounded elements coincide with the power-bounded elements of $A$ equipped with its spectral seminorm (definition \ref{spec_seminorm}), with respect to which $A$ is not a complete $k$-algebra.
-Hence, the concept of weakly power-bounded elements permits us to study some kind of non-complete normed algebras as if they were complete (as they are with respect to a weaker notion of completeness).
-We end this chapter by showing the functoriality property of the map $A \mapsto \Sigma_{A^\ov}$ which associates to a regular bornological algebra the algebraic monad associated to the submonoid of weakly power-bounded elements and then studying the relations of the classical notion of spectra on topological $k$-algebras with the bornological spectrum we introduced.
+Then, we introduce the ring of bornological overconvergent power-series $A \lt X \gt^\dagger$, and analogous properties to the ones just listed are proved for $A \lt X \gt^\dagger$ (see theorems \ref{thm:over_conv_ring}, \ref{thm:over_conv_ring_complete} and \ref{thm:over_conv_ring_dense}).
+We would like to point out that to in order to express correctly the universal property characterising $A \lt X \gt^\dagger$ we introduce the notion of weakly power-bounded elements of a bornological algebra.
+In this way, $A \lt X \gt^\dagger$ satisfies the same universal property of $A \lt X \gt$ providing that we substitute the concept of power-bounded element with the concept of weakly power-bounded element.
+This allows us to state the universal property which characterizes dagger affinoid algebras, and in particular the algebras of overconvergent analytic functions on polydisks, in a more satisfying way than what is stated in \cite{GK}.
+Moreover, if $A$ is a regular bornological algebra (cf. definition \ref{defn_born_regular}) the weakly power-bounded elements coincide with the power-bounded elements of $A$ equipped with its spectral seminorm (cf. definition \ref{spec_seminorm}), with respect to which $A$ is not a Banach $k$-algebra in general.
+Hence, the concept of weakly power-bounded elements permits us to study some kinds of non-complete normed algebras as if they were complete (as they are, but with respect to a finer notion of completeness).
+We end this chapter by showing the functoriality property of the map $A \mapsto \Sigma_{A^\ov}$ which associates to a regular bornological algebra the algebraic monad associated to the submonoid of weakly power-bounded elements and then by studying the relations of the classical notion of spectra on topological $k$-algebras with the notion of bornological spectrum we have introduced.

-In the next chapter we start to study affinoid dagger algebras, affinoid dagger spaces and dagger affinoid subdomains.
+In the next chapter we start studying dagger affinoid algebras, dagger affinoid spaces and dagger affinoid subdomains.
 We introduce the ring of overconvergent analytic functions over the polydisk of polyradius $1$ as the bornological algebra